 In addition to this each class has devised a list of top 10 books.
 The children have access to these books to read as and when they choose.
 The books are also read by the adults in the class during story time.
-For this list of books please see the bottom of the web page.
+For this list of books please ask Miss Fox.

 Please continue to support your child by listening to them read each night and supporting them in practicing their spellings that will be sent home.
 Some children may need to put their spellings into a sentence to support their understanding of the word.

-Online maths homework will be set using our online tool ‘Mathster' when the set up is complete and the children are familiar with the system.
-We also have 'Times Table Rockstars' which is a fun and exciting way to support your child with their times tables.
+As I am sure you are all aware, we use 'Numbots' and 'Times Table Rockstars' which is a fun and exciting way to support your child with their number knowledge and times tables.
 This has proved to be very effective in building the foundations for children's maths skills.

 Please ask Miss Fox if you would like to be reminded of your child's log in details.